 WE ARE THRIVING!

 In the tradition of innovation that the Sisters of Mercy are known and respected, our Fine Arts Department has continued to provide robust offerings for our Mercy Girls.
-During the fall semester, our Mercy Girls have continued to showcase their creativity and imagination, delve further into their passions, and find their artistic strengths!
+During the 2020-21 school year, our Mercy Girls have continued to showcase their creativity and imagination, delve further into their passions, and find their artistic strengths!
 For the most up-to-date information, follow us on Facebook by searching for The Arts at Mercy High School or on Instagram @TheArtsatMercy!

 In late December, our Mercy Girls performed our annual Winter Concert virtually.
 Take a look at some of the highlights here!
 Congratulations to our girls for all of their hard work!